 Sphagnurus paluster - parasitic on moss, gills variably attached but possibly decurrent, farinaceous.

 Sagaranella tylicolor - notched, on the ground, rotting flesh or feces.
 Mushroom without strong odor.

 Marasmius oreades - found in grass in the spring. <5cm.
 Tough but not wiry stem.
 Often wavy cap, sometimes uplifted margin.
 Famous for sometimes growing in fairy rings.

-Callistosporium luteoolivaceum - <5cm.
-Greasy olive yellow-brown cap and stem.
+Callistosporium graminicolor ('luteoolivaceum') - <5cm.
+Greasy olive-yellow cap and stem.
 Usually growing from wood, but sometimes buried.
-The stem is not cartilaginous.
-Probably in the Tricholomatoid clade.
-Hard to recognize, but turns red in KOH.
+Tricholomatineae.
+Turns red in KOH!
 Not hygrophanous.

 |Omphaliaster asterosporus is a similar darker grey-brown mushroom found in moss, resembling the more common Arrhenia.
 They have a hygrophanous, striate, umbilicate cap without waviness and short decurrent gills.
 However, Omphaliaster is farinaceous and it is most confidently identified by its startlingly nodulose spores.
 It is also a member of the Tricholomatoid clade.|

 Some Mycenas can be unusually large or not conical.
 Make sure you don't have one of those.

 M. pura - quite large (M), cap flattens in age, purple fading to grey, smells of radish.
 I've seen blue and albino versions.

 M. pearsoniana - very similar.